-Since 2014, the Aegis Trust – with the financial support from the UK Department for International Development (DFID) – has provided competitive research grants to Rwandan researchers working on various topics examining Rwanda’s past, present and future from various disciplinary perspectives that concern peacebuilding.
-Commissioned Working Papers and Policy Briefs cover topics within the following categories: 1) memory, identity and narrative, 2) reconciliation and social cohesion, 3) transitional justice, 4) trauma and psychological/psycho-social issues, 5) gender dimensions of post-genocide recovery, 6) post-genocide economic development, 7) education, media and peacebuilding.
+Since 2014, the Aegis Trust – with the financial support from the UK Department for International Development (DfID) and Swedish International Development Cooperation Agency (Sida) – has provided competitive research grants to Rwandan researchers working on various topics examining Rwanda’s past, present and future from various disciplinary perspectives that concern peacebuilding.
+Commissioned Working Papers and Policy Briefs cover topics within the following categories: memory, identity and narrative, reconciliation and social cohesion, transitional justice, trauma and psychological/psycho-social issues, gender dimensions of post-genocide recovery, post-genocide economic development, education, media, and peacebuilding.

 It is a fact that Rwanda’s social, economic and political experiment in reconstructing a broken society continues to generate an ever-growing literature analyzing the various facets of this journey.
 Post-genocide politics, legal processes, social and economic policies are constantly subjected to scrutiny by researchers from around the world.
 In essence, “Rwanda studies” has become a prolific, multidisciplinary field of study.
 The field suffers from two major flaws: it remains quite polarized and dominated by non-Rwandan scholars.
 Nearly every aspect of Rwanda’s history and politics – more specifically, the genocide and post-genocide reconstruction – has been a source of contentious reading of the country’s past, present and future.